University PhD Policies & Requirements

 Each student is required to make the full text of the dissertation available to the committee members for their review at least one week before the dissertation defense.
 Most degree programs require two or more weeks for the review period; students should check their program's policies.

-Approval of the written dissertation by the RAC is strongly recommended before the student can orally defend the dissertation.
-The dissertation committee that examines the student during the defense consists of at least five members.
-Normally, the members of the RAC also serve on the dissertation committee.
-The dissertation committee is then additionally augmented to ensure that the two independent criteria below are met:
+Approval of the written dissertation by the Research Advisory Committee (RAC) is strongly recommended before the student can orally defend the dissertation.
+The doctoral dissertation committee that examines the student during the defense consists of at least five members.
+Normally, the members of the RAC also serve on the doctoral dissertation committee.
+The dissertation committee is then additionally augmented to ensure that the following criteria are met:

-The approval processes outlined under RAC formation also apply to the dissertation committee.
+The approval processes outlined under RAC in the Doctoral Council bylaws formation also apply to the doctoral dissertation committee, including approval of each dissertation committee by the host school's graduate program oversight body/bodies.

-All committees must be approved by the dean of the student’s school of record or by their designee, regardless of whether they meet the normal criteria.
-The committee is appointed by the dean of the student’s school of record upon the request of the degree program.
 The student is responsible for making the full text of the dissertation accessible to their committee members for their review in advance of the defense according to program rules.
-Faculty and graduate students who are interested in the subject of the dissertation are normally welcome to attend all or part of the defense but may ask questions only at the discretion of the committee members.
+Faculty outside of the committee and graduate students who are interested in the subject of the dissertation are normally welcome to attend all or part of the defense but may ask questions only at the discretion of the committee chair.
 Although there is some variation among degree programs, the defense ordinarily focuses on the dissertation itself and its relation to the student's field of expertise.

 After the defense, the student must submit an electronic copy of the dissertation online to the university.
 The submission website requires students to choose among publishing and copyrighting services offered by ProQuest ETD Administrator, but the university permits students to make whichever choices they prefer.
 Students are asked to submit the Survey of Earned Doctorates separately.
 The degree program is responsible for delivering the final approval form, signed by the committee members at the defense and then by the program chair or director, to the school registrar or the appropriate record custodian.
 Students who defend their dissertations successfully have not completed their PhD requirements; they finish earning their degree only when their dissertation submission has been accepted by their school of record.